stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

   I accompanied the cortege to the cemetery, my whole physical being permeated with this mystic enlivening influence.
-It was as if I had quaffed deep draughts of some exotic elixir&mdash;some abominable concoction brewed from blasphemous formulae in the archives of Belial.
+It was as if I had quaffed deep draughts of some exotic elixir--some abominable concoction brewed from blasphemous formulae in the archives of Belial.

   The townsfolk were so intent upon the ceremony that the radical change in my demeanor passed unnoticed by all save my father and my mother; but in the fortnight that followed,